ironhack-datalabs/dataV2-labs/about-me.md

-My name is Ana Santos and I'm studying a bootcamp of Data Analytics
+My name is Ana Santos.
+I'm studying a bootcamp of Data Analytics and working at the same time